 If you’re not a parent, making the swap is meaningful for you too – if we all switched to biodegradable wipes, the positive impact on the planet would be huge.

 Biodegradable wipes are made of substances that can break down readily in the environment in a reasonable time (read: not plastic).
 Biodegradable wipes are often made of cotton or bamboo.

 Switching to biodegradable wipes prevents plastic wipes from heading to our landfills and potentially our oceans.
 By choosing biodegradable wipes, you’re also sending a message to companies that you value the health of our oceans, the animals that we share the planet with, and the health of the environment as a whole.
 Companies are listening, and each shift in how we shop pushes the market in the right direction.

 At MADE SAFE, we’re always considering the ways that small changes can have a huge impact, whether that’s on your health or the health of the planet.
 With wipes, a small change means huge impacts.

 When you’re ready to make the swap, check out MADE SAFE certified wipes below.
 Each are made of natural fibers that are biodegradable.

-And to learn more about shopping for safer wipes, read our guide, What’s in Wipes.
+And to learn more about shopping for safer wipes, read our report, What’s Inside Wipes.
 You’ll learn more about toxic ingredients in wipes, “fatbergs” (masses of congealed wipes and grease) clogging up sewers, and more.
 It also includes a free screen-shottable shopping guide.